Browns Canyon National Monument

 Don't Miss: The Lowry Pueblo is the only developed recreation site within the monument.
 With interpretive signs and brochures on-site, you can take a self-guided tour of a historic Ancestral Puebloan structure.

-Around the Park: Drive the areas that Ancestral Puebloans once explored on foot, on the Trail of the Ancients National Scenic Byway that circles Canyons of the Ancients National Monument.
+Around the Monument: Drive the areas that Ancestral Puebloans once explored on foot, on the Trail of the Ancients National Scenic Byway that circles Canyons of the Ancients National Monument.
 Make sure to visit the Anasazi Heritage Center, a nearby stop that will help shed light on the history and legend of the people who once settled the area.
 Full of informative displays and cultural facts, a visit here gives people a greater respect for those who came centuries before.

 Nearby City: Cortez